textpattern/textpattern.github.io/brand/editorial-guide.md

 Wrong → Photos and other images are uploaded in the Images (panel).

-Wrong → You can edit article comments in the Comments (admin-side) panel.
+Wrong → You can edit article comments in the Comments (administration-side) panel.

 Textpattern terms as semantical (non-linked) references Certain panel names—often considered to be Textpattern's semantical features—have a lot of similarity with general web terms, and thus can be easily confused if not clearly distinguished in documentation.
 Textpattern terms used in context of semantics, but not linked to panel documentation pages, should be capitalised and italicised.